 ” My parents insist I have a grand wedding when all I wanted was just to ROM and save money on having a banquet.”

-How do we balance our parents’ wedding expectations for us and having my own wedding budget?
+How do we balance our parents’ wedding expectations for us and having our wedding budget?

-Social pressure to hold a financial crippling wedding banquet, where half the attendees are relatives whom you hardly recognise can cost you $27,610 on average.
+Social pressure to hold an expensive wedding banquet, where half the attendees are relatives whom you hardly recognise can cost you $27,610 on average.